50% off all plans.Ends 10 June 2026Claim 50% off

 The EVE Framework

-Economic Value Estimation is the canonical value-based pricing framework for understanding what a product is actually worth to a customer.
+Economic Value Estimation is the standard value-based pricing framework for understanding what a product is actually worth to a customer.
 It anchors value not in abstract perception but in a structured comparison against the Next Best Competitive Alternative (NBCA).

 Total Economic Value = Reference Value + Differentiation Value

-Reference Value is the price of the product the customer would buy if yours did not exist -- the NBCA.
+Reference Value is the price of the product the customer would buy if yours did not exist, the NBCA.
 This is the anchor.
 Every pricing conversation begins here: "What would the customer pay instead?"

 Differentiation Value is the sum of all ways your product differs from the NBCA: